-Since 2010, employment in the four business size categories has increased yearover-year, but the growth has been most consistent for larger businesses.
+Since 2010, employment in the four business size categories has increased year-over-year, but the growth has been most consistent for larger businesses.
 Figure 6 shows the percentage change of total employees in the respective business sizes.
 Job growth slowed down for businesses with fewer than 100 employees, while growth in larger businesses was generally higher, especially in 2014 and 2015.
-Source: U.S. Census Bureau, Statistics of U.S. Businesses, 2010-2015.